Everything you need to know when visiting the home of the Bronte sisters

 That vicar was Patrick Bronte, among his children were the Bronte sisters: Charlotte Bronte, Anne Bronte and Emily Bronte.

-These three women were to write some of the most famous novels of the 19th century, transforming the literary world and Haworth village among with them.
+These three women were to write some of the most famous novels of the 19th century, transforming the literary world and Haworth village along with it.

-The village is now a magnet for literary fans who flock to see where famous novels including Wuthering Heights, Jane Eyre and The Tenant of Wildfell Hall were penned.
+Literary fans now flock to see where famous novels including Wuthering Heights, Jane Eyre and The Tenant of Wildfell Hall were penned.